Dazaifu (government): Usage

 The flexible term refers to the regional government for all of Kyūshū and nearby islands.

 From the 7th through the 13th century, the governor and vice-governor of Dazaifu had civil and military functions.
 The titles of the vice governors were Dazai dani and Dazai shoni.
-Among the Dazai shoni was Fujiwara no Hirotsugu in 740 who started a rebellion in the same year.
+Among the Dazai shoni was Fujiwara no Hirotsugu, who started a rebellion in the year 740.

 Sometimes there was an official Absentee Governor (Dazai-no-sotsu).
-This title was only given to Imperial princes.
-Among those holding this office was Takaharu-shinnō who would later become Emperor Go-Daigo.
+This title was given only to imperial princes.
+Among those who held this office was Takaharu-shinnō, who later became Emperor Go-Daigo.

 City

-Dazaifu is the name of the place where regional government was centered in the late Nara period through the Muromachi period.
+Dazaifu is the name of the place where the regional government was centered in the late Nara period through the Muromachi period.
 It is the town which grew up around the government center in the 7th through the 12th centuries.
 It is also the name of the small city which continued to grow even after the regional government center was moved.